-Joe oversees marketplace operations at Uber Eats, which serves millions of customers in over a hundred cities across Canada.
+As Senior Operations Manager for Uber Eats, Joe oversees marketplace operations, which serves millions of customers in over a hundred cities across Canada.
 Joe is passionate about the mission of Feeding Canadian Kids as he recognizes the serious threat food insecurity poses to a child’s development and growth.

 Previously, Joe co-founded two start-ups focused on solving problems for the everyday consumer through innovative technology.
 Joe also worked in the Country Coverage Group at Morgan Stanley and Citigroup in Seoul, covering M&A and equity-side transactions of multinational conglomerates.
 Joe received a Bachelor of Business Administration from Stephen M. Ross School of Business at University of Michigan graduating with high distinction.

 Rebecca Waterhouse, Advisory Board Member